hassanbadru/art_logic_1/README.md

 # Encoder/Decoder - Art+Logic Exercise

 ## Description
-This is an web application that users to encode and decode 16-bit data
+This is a web application that allows users to encode and decode 16-bit data

 ## Set Up / Running App
 - Download & unpack .zip file